DionMS8/NextJS-Practice/README.md

   - Global Styling ✔
   - Module Styling ✔
   - Style Class Scoping ✔
 - Creating a Custom 404 Page ✔
 - Using the useRouter Hook to Redirect Users ✔
+- Static Assets (Images and Metadata) ✔
+- Fetching data from an API using getStaticProps() ✔
+- Dynamic Routing ✔
+  - Creating Files for Dynamic Route Parameters ✔
-- Dynamic Routes
+  - Creating Dynamic Routes based on Dynamic Parameters ✔
 - Deploying to Vercel